 The online voting information page on the Board's website which was established in 2020/21 continues to be developed so users can easily access information or application forms for the service or action that they require.
-This has continued to be a well-used service and in a 10-week period leading up to the local government elections in May 2022, around 4,000 requests for assistance were made using this facility.

 An initial venture into the realm of social media was established in 2021/22 with the creation of a Twitter account for the electoral registration service.
 This account is still in its infancy but it is intended to be developed to provide local electoral registration content to social media users.